Penang cendol is another Malaysian classic to add to your must-try Penang food bucket list!

 Cendol Penang is not limited to the island alone.

-A pinch of salt brings out the sweetness of the gula melaka they use!
-There’s the option of adding pulut (i.e. black glutinous rice) too!
+A pinch of salt brings out the sweetness of the gula melaka they use, and you even have the option of adding pulut (i.e. black glutinous rice) too!

 9. Cendol Casa Prima